danjacobellis/EE445S-lab/lab_manual/lab1/index.md

 ### Using the STM32H735G discovery kit and starter code

-In order for you to get started programming the board, we have created a sample project which passes a signal from the input jack to the output jack (this is known as a talkthrough.)
+In order for you to get started programming the board, we have created a sample project which passes a signal from the input jack to the output jack.
+This is known as a talkthrough.
 Additionally, the spectrum of the input signal is visualized on the LCD.

 1. Follow the [instructions in the setup guide][5] to import the starter code and program the board..